tensor-fusion/sophia-jax/README.md

 <img src="./sophia.png" width="650px"></img>

 JAX implementation of the [Sophia optimizer](https://arxiv.org/abs/2305.14342) for LLM pre-training.
 Official PyTorch implementation is here: https://github.com/Liuhong99/Sophia

 In the paper, Sophia is reported to be 2x faster than Adam on GPT-2.

-It's recently been battle-tested on large-scale runs and this speed-up was observed as well.
+It's recently been battle-tested on large-scale runs at Meta and this speed-up was observed as well: https://x.com/ArmenAgha/status/1780149168692158658

 ## TODO